Master’s Entry Program in Nursing (M.E.P.N.)

 - PS 234 Human Growth and Development

-The Direct Admit Program is designed for High School seniors who would like to enter the nursing profession.
+The Direct Entry Program is designed for High School seniors who would like to enter the nursing profession.
 Students will be admitted to the MEPN Program after having met the following criteria:

 - Admitted to Franklin Pierce University